BluBracket/docs.blubracket.com/content/intro/use-cases/index.md

 BluBracket's core tools give security teams and developers comprehensive visibility to their internal code supply chain.
 And now, integrated dependency vulnerability reports powered by Snyk Open Source add visibility to the external code supply chain.

 The combined power of BluBracket and Snyk offers the only end-to-end code supply chain security solution available today.

+## Code analysis (powered by Semgrep) {#sast}

+{{< alert icon="👉" text="This feature is only available to Enterprise customers." />}}

+Spotting SQL injection, XSS, insecure crypto, and other OWASP top ten risks, as well as performance and maintainability best practices helps runtime security and overall code quality.

+Code analysis recommendations are presented side-by-side other code risks, giving developers and security teams a comprehensive view of code health.

 ## Monitoring git access & configuration {#access-auditing}